rjbrown57/binman/Readme.md

 | postcommands | see [post commands](#post-commands)|
 | postonly | only run [post commands](#post-commands) after we have checked for new versions.
 This allows binman to trigger apt/yum/brew or something like that|

+## Binman Config subcommand

+The `binman config` subcommand can be used for operations related to your binman config file.
+Use`-c` or `$BINMAN_CONFIG`  for a non standard config path.

+### get
+to view your config run `binman config get`

+### edit
+to edit your config run `binman config edit`.
+This command will make use of whatever editor your $EDITOR var is pointed at.

+### add
+To add a new repo to your config you can run `binman config add anchore/syft`.
+This will add `repo: anchore/syft` to our config file in the releases section.
+If further configuration is required do so with `binman config edit`

 ## External Url Support

 binman currently supports fetching version information from github, and then downloading the asset from a seperate url.
 Templating via go templates and [sprig](https://masterminds.github.io/sprig/) can be performed on the url to allow substitution of the fetched tag.